Ibiracatu: Geography

-Economic activities
+Economy

 The most important economic activities are cattle raising, commerce, and subsistence agriculture.
 The GDP in 2005 was R$15,874,000.
 Ibiracatu is in the bottom tier of municipalities in the state with regard to economic and social development.
 It suffers from isolation, poor soils, and periodic drought.
 As of 2007 there were no banking agencies in the town.
 There was a small retail commerce serving the surrounding area of cattle and agricultural lands.
 In the rural area there were 528 establishments employing about 1,600 workers.
 Only 08 of the farms had tractors.
 There were 84 automobiles in all of the municipality.
 There were 6,000 head of cattle in 2006.
 The crops with a planted area of more than 100 hectares were beans, sugarcane, manioc, and corn.